lord63/wonderful_bing/README.md

 ![](./img/notify.png)

 ### **How to use**
-1. Edit the `picture_path` in line 20, choose a folder that you want to save the picture in, end with a '/'.
+1. Edit the `picture_path` in the function `download_and_set`, choose a folder that you want to save the picture in, end with a '/'.
 2. Add it to autostart, then every time you boot up your pc, this script will automatically download the picture from Bing and set it as the wallpaper ;)